 As an independent contractor, you do it all—from running errands and scheduling meetings to engaging with new clients and attending networking events.
-All of these responsibilities can overshadow your work-life balance.
+All of these responsibilities can quickly overshadow your work-life balance.

 Here are four instances where partnerships can be helpful.